Implementation Guidelines

 - Async driver required - use your language’s async Postgres driver (e.g.,

 asyncpgfor Python,tokio-postgresfor Rust,pgfor Node.js,r2d2/deadpoolfor connection pools) - Connection pool - initialize a pool at startup.
-Read
+Size it from

-minormaxquery parameters are missing, default to10and50respectively - Tags are JSONB - Postgres returns them as native JSON, no string parsing needed (unlike the SQLite
+priceandrating_scoreareINTEGERcolumns.
+Read them asi32/int/equivalent — usingf64/doublewill fail with type-mismatch errors in strict drivers liketokio-postgres - Tags are JSONB - Postgres returns them as native JSON, no string parsing needed

 Important: environment variables and initialization